jwikman/nab-al-tools/README.md

 This extension contributes the following settings:

 - `NAB.SigningCertificateName`: The name of the certificate used to sing app files.
 The certificate needs to be installed to the Personal store.
-For instructions on how to install the pfx certificate in the Personal Store, go to [Microsoft Docs](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/importing-an-spc-into-a-certificate-store)
+For instructions on how to install the pfx certificate in the Personal Store, go to [Microsoft Docs](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/importing-an-spc-into-a-certificate-store).
 - `NAB.SignToolPath`: The full path to signtool.exe, used for signing app files.
-If this is not set the extension tries to find it on the default locations, if the signtool.exe is not found it tries to download and install signtool
+If this is not set the extension tries to find it on the default locations, if the signtool.exe is not found it tries to download and install signtool.
+- `NAB.UseExternalTranslationTool`: Modifies the state-attribute of the translation unit when running `NAB: Refresh XLF files from g.xlf` instead of inserting a searchable string.
+Useful when working with external translation software.
+- `NAB.ReplaceSelfClosingXlfTags`: Replaces self closing tags like `<tag/>` with a separate closing tag `</tag>`.
+Activated by default.

 ## Known Issues